samuelmeuli/action-snapcraft/README.md

 This action…

-- Installs Snapcraft on Ubuntu 18.04+/macOS
+- Installs Snapcraft on Ubuntu/macOS
 - Optionally logs you in to the Snap Store
 - Allows you to run Snapcraft commands in your GitHub Actions workflows